Woo! Congratulations! You’ve made it this far and life is about to get even more exciting as your little babe is born.

 Toiletries: Can’t forget these!
 You’ll want your hair brush, shampoo and body wash, toothbrush and toothpaste, deodorant, a fresh towel from home because the Hospital towels suck, extra hair ties and face wipes.

 Your Birth Plan: Map out your must-haves so you can share with your nurse.
 Want extra skin to skin time when the baby is first born?
 Document it.
 Delayed umbilical cord cutting?
 Write.
 It. down.

 Cell phone charging cord: Preferably an extra long one.
 Hospital beds are known for being far away from an electrical outlet, and you’ll want a fully charged phone for all the pictures you are about to take of your new little babe.

 Car seat: This is non-negotiable—they won’t let you take your baby home from the hospital without a car seat, and it should be already installed.

-Clothes: Pack 2-3 different outfits in different sizes because you don’t know how big or small your baby will be!
-Aim for one outfit in newborn size and one 0-3 months.
-Don’t forget sockies!
+Clothes: Pack 3-4 different outfits in different sizes because you don’t know how big or small your baby will be!
+Aim for one or two outfits in newborn size and one to two 0-3 months.
+Don’t forget socks!